-Of course, more websites are now built to behave responsively to whatever electronic device is used to access them, and the same goes for email templates.
-Therefore, smartphones are becoming quicker, easier and just as efficient as a laptop or desktop; with the added perks of mobility and data roaming.
+Of course, more websites are now built to behave responsively in whatever electronic device is used to access them, and the same goes for email templates.
+Therefore, smartphones are becoming quicker, easier, and just as efficient as a laptop or desktop; with the added perks of mobility and data roaming.

-Remember, potential employees are likely to browse job applicants’ profile using their mobile, so this is your chance to ensure you impress people.
+Remember, potential employees are likely to browse job applicants’ profiles using their mobile, so this is your chance to ensure you impress people.

 Video is a type of content that works extremely well on mobile, so you might want to invest some time in creating a video that details your knowledge and skills.
 Other content that works well is graphic content such as infographics that are typically much more engaging than other forms of content.

 It might sound difficult to create infographics, but there are some exceptionally good templates and elements that you can use through websites like Canva.com.
-Most of the infographic templates are free to use and also offer free images and engaging shapes, etc. Therefore, you could easily create a professional looking infographic without spending hours creating your own images.
+Most of the infographics templates are free to use and also offer free images and engaging shapes, etc. Therefore, you could easily create a professional-looking infographic without spending hours creating your own images.

 Formatting also helps to break up large sections of text to make it easier for readers to take in.
-The use of bold, bullets, headlines and colors are commonly used to try and make information more digestible for readers.
-So, when you are building your profile on LinkedIn, remember to use formatting to make your text easy to read.
+The use of bold, bullets, headlines, and colors are commonly used to try and make the information more digestible for readers.
+So, when you are building your profile on LinkedIn, remember to use formatting to make your content easy to read.